ArenaSource/sdcnd-p2/README.md

 * test set accuracy of 0.929

 ##### First Iteration
 LeNet architecture based on the previous lab.
+It's a well know and simple architecture for image classification.

 ![alt text](images/lenet.png)

+The network was trained for 20 epochs with the following results:

 * training set accuracy > 0.99
 * validation set accuracy < 0.90

-Result:  **Overfitting**
+These results show that the model is **Overfitting**, it basically "memorized" the training data

+- Reduce model complexity
+- Increase the training data
+- Regularization:
+  - Dropout
+  - l2 regularization
+  - Early stoping

 ##### Second Iteration
-Add Dropout of 50% on the fully connected layers.
+A Dropout of 50% was added between the fully connected layers to avoid overfitting.

 ![alt text](images/lenet-drop.png)

+The network was trained for 20 epochs with the following results:

 * training set accuracy of 0.988
 * validation set accuracy of 0.952

 Result: **Validation accuracy > 0.93**

+Test accuracy: 0.929

 ### Test a Model on New Images